Which of the following is a characteristic functional group found... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: amino group (-NH2), carboxyl group (-COOH), carbonyl group (C=O), and hydroxyl group (-OH).
+Identify the functional groups listed in the problem: Hydroxyl group (-OH), Carbonyl group (C=O), Amino group (-NH2), and Carboxyl group (-COOH).

-Understand the definition of a functional group: a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

 Recall the structure of alcohols: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a saturated carbon atom.

-Compare the functional groups: The amino group (-NH2) is found in amines, the carboxyl group (-COOH) is found in carboxylic acids, and the carbonyl group (C=O) is found in aldehydes and ketones.
+Match the functional group to the type of compound: Alcohols are characterized by the presence of a hydroxyl group (-OH).

-Conclude that the hydroxyl group (-OH) is the characteristic functional group found in alcohols, as it is directly bonded to a carbon atom in the alcohol structure.
+Conclude that the characteristic functional group found in alcohols is the hydroxyl group (-OH).

 Watch next